CaciocavalloSilano/caciocavallo/README.md

 [![License](https://img.shields.io/github/license/CaciocavalloSilano/caciocavallo.svg)](https://raw.githubusercontent.com/CaciocavalloSilano/caciocavallo/master/LICENSE)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.caciocavallosilano/cacio-tta/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.caciocavallosilano/cacio-tta)

-## Please note
-<span style="color:blue">This is a fork of the Caciocavallo project.
-It's purpose is to enable using a fixed version in the OHDSI Rabbit tools (for Java 18+) until this fix is available in the
-parent project.
-An issue for this has been created in the parent project, with an offer to create a PR.
-(Jan Blom)</span>

 ## Introduction

 One problem with running GUI tests is that they need to create windows, grab keyboard focus, and do all sorts of interaction with the screen.